Displaying 36 total results.

 Autism emergency contact form - Debbaudt Legacy Productions

 The contact form includes information that is necessary and helpful for first responders and health care professionals working with people with autism during emergencies.
 Click on the link in the right sidebar of the web page to access the form.
 It includes, among other things, places to provide the name of the person with autism; the person's method of communication, if the method is nonverbal; and current prescriptions.

 Can Do and the storm: A story about new beginnings - Can Do Duck Publishing

 This coloring book was written for children affected by hurricanes.
 It tells the story of Can Do the duck and his friends who have to leave their pond because of a hurricane.
 It is designed to help children to think about and share their feelings regarding frightening events they have experienced.

 Children needing extra help: Guidelines for mental health providers - National Child Traumatic Stress Network (DO NOT USE; USE ENTRY WITH ACRONYM)

 This document provides information regarding what should be considered when treating a child, such as the child's developmental level, anger management skills, etc.

-Child Study Center, New York University Langone Medical Center - Child Study Center, Langone Medical Center, New York University
+Child Study Center, New York University Langone Medical Center - New York University, School of Medicine, Child Study Center

 At its website, the Child Study Center at New York University identifies its mission as "to improve the treatment of child psychiatric disorders by eliminating the stigma of being or having a child with a psychiatric disorder, conducting research and disseminating scientific findings to improve the practices of professionals serving children, and influencing child-related public policy."